 Until this date, divorce had to be supported by one of five evidential grounds: adultery; unreasonable behaviour; desertion; two-year separation with both sides giving their consent, or five years separation.

 Whilst the new rules will certainly ensure that divorces are commenced on more amicable grounds, our divorce solicitors have always prided ourselves on taking a pragmatic, non-adversarial approach to the commencement of divorce proceedings, in any event, ensuring that conflict between divorcing couples is kept to an absolute minimum.

 Problems can seem unsurmountable, with uncertain or potentially devastating outcomes, but we’ve got your back.

 You are at the heart of our efforts, and we are here to help you write the next chapter.
 Here are some answers to questions you may have during this time.

-As such, it can take at least six - eight months and your particular circumstances are significant factors on the timeframe.
+As such, it can take at least six-eight months and your particular circumstances are significant factors in the timeframe.
 However, we’re with you every step of the way, advising you on ways to minimise upheaval and pressure on you or other family members, concluding the matter as swiftly as possible.

 More than 80 per cent of cases we deal with are resolved without ever having to step foot in a courtroom.

-For most, concluding a family dispute through new less confrontation methods is preferable.
+For most, concluding a family dispute through new less confrontational methods is preferable.
 See family mediation and collaborative law above.